-Methotrexate is sometimes used to treat cancer even when patients do have one of the conditions listed above.
+Methotrexate is sometimes used to treat cancer in people who have a condition listed above.
 Your doctor will decide if this treatment is right for you.

-Methotrexate can harm an unborn baby or cause birth defects, whether the mother or father is taking this medicine.
+Methotrexate can harm an unborn baby if the mother or the father is using this medicine.

-If you are a woman, do not use methotrexate to treat psoriasis or rheumatoid arthritis if you are pregnant.
-You may need to have a negative pregnancy test before starting this treatment.
-Use an effective form of birth control while you are taking this medicine, and for 6 months after your last dose.
+If you are a woman, you may need to have a negative pregnancy test before starting this treatment.
+Use effective birth control to prevent pregnancy while you are using methotrexate and for at least 6 months after your last dose.

-Tell your doctor right away if a pregnancy occurs while either the mother or the father is taking methotrexate.
+Tell your doctor right away if a pregnancy occurs while either the mother or the father is using methotrexate.

 This medicine may affect fertility (ability to have children) in both men and women.
 However, it is important to use birth control to prevent pregnancy because methotrexate may harm the baby if a pregnancy does occur.